-16.16.050(18) Historic Resources.
+Historic Resources.
 The proposed use shall not adversely impact any historic resource prior to the assessment of that resource by the city.

-Finding: The Matanuska-Susitna Borough Cultural Resources Office was notified of this application and indicated that they did not have any objections.
+The Matanuska-Susitna Borough Cultural Resources Office was notified of this application and did not provide any comments.

-16.16.050(19) Appearance.
+Appearance.
 The proposed use may be required to blend in with the general neighborhood appearance and architecture.
 Building spacing, setbacks, lot coverage, and height must be designed to provide adequate provisions for natural light & air.